-Applicants will be notified of their interview status by email no later than December 12th, 2022 at 5pm PST.
+Applicants will be notified of their interview status by email no later than December 10th, 2024 at 5pm PST.

-IMPORTANT COVID-19 RELATED UPDATE: Due to State of California "Safer at Home" guidelines in response to the COVID-19 pandemic, possible site closures during the Winter of 2022/2023 due to COVID-19, and APPIC recommendations related to the 2023-2024 Internship Application/Interview cycle, our site will be conducting Open Houses and Interviews virtually for the 2023-2024 Internship application cycle.
-These Open Houses are scheduled for Tuesday, January 3rd and Monday, January 9th, 2023 (from 9 a.m.- 12:00 p.m.
-PST), and virtual interviews will occur between January 3rd, 2023 and January 20th, 2023.
+In order to increase accessibility to a broader range of applicants our site will be conducting Open Houses and Interviews virtually.
+No on-site Open Houses or Interviews will be offered.
+These Open Houses are tentatively scheduled for Tuesday, January 7th, 2025 and Thursday, January 9th, 2025 (from 9:30 a.m.- 12:30 p.m.
+PST), and virtual interviews will occur between January 7th, 2025 and January 29th, 2025.
 Further details will be sent at the time of interview offer.